-The BSD program in industrial design at The Design School prepares students to envision the future by following the process of ideating, iterating, developing, testing and prototyping new products, services and strategies.
+The Bachelor of Science in Design program in industrial design at The Design School prepares students to envision the future by following the process of ideating, iterating, developing, testing and prototyping new products, services and strategies.
 Students use interdisciplinary learning to turn creative ideas into successful projects for society.